harinath0906/DeepLearning-based-Sentiment-Analysis/README.md

 * Hyperparameter Optimization

 ## Objective

-The main goal was to try and demonstrate NLP, deep learning methods via PyTorch and hence less focus was given to accuracy.
+The main goal was to try and demonstrate NLP, deep learning methods via PyTorch and hence less focus was given to attain more accuracy.

+## Improvements to be added
+I believe the below improvements might improve the model.
+* Check if readily available genism Word2Vec embeddings (https://radimrehurek.com/gensim/downloader.html) are giving better results
+* Use pre-trained BERT to get contextual embedding of the sentences
+* Extract characted based Word2Vec by concatenating the values from hidden states of the LSTM network